andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 - Object Detection (SSD, YOLO) - Draws bounding boxes around multiple types of objects.
 - Custom (Often based on SSD)

-To find a model suitable for the OpenVINO™ toolkit, you can:
+Options to find a model suitable for the OpenVINO™ toolkit are:
 - Download public and Intel's pre-trained models from the [Open Model Zoo](https://github.com/opencv/open_model_zoo) using [Model Downloader tool](https://docs.openvinotoolkit.org/latest/_tools_downloader_README.html#model_downloader_usage).
 - Download from GitHub*, Caffe* Zoo, TensorFlow* Zoo, etc.
 - Train your own model.

 This guide uses the Model Downloader to get pre-trained models.
 Use one of these options to find a model:

-* **List models available in the downloader**:
+* **List the models available in the downloader**:
 ```sh
 cd /opt/intel/openvino/deployment_tools/tools/model_downloader/
 ```